Codrington, Barbuda: History

-Hurricane Irma
+Recent history

 On 6 September 2017, Hurricane Irma, at Category 5, swept through the town.
 Prime Minister Gaston Browne stated that there had been damage to 95% of the structures on the small island and that he was "of the view that the island [Barbuda] is barely habitable".
 As of October 2017 residents were coming back to Codrington and beginning the effort to rebuild.

-Demographics (2011)

-The town has a Living Condition Index (unmet basic needs index) of 14.05 and an unemployment rate of 6.58.
-The Antigua & Barbuda Statistics Department classifies the city as "Urban".